yudopr11/yupi/api.md

 **Notes**:
 - If `excerpt` is not provided, it will be automatically generated using AI
-- If `tags` are not provided, they will be automatically generated using AI
+- If `tags` are not provided, they will be automatically generated using AI based on the content and existing tags in the system
 - Post reading time is automatically calculated
 - URL-friendly slug is automatically generated from the title
+- Post embeddings for vector search are generated using only the title (weighted) and excerpt for optimal search performance

 **Success Response**: `201 Created`
 ```json